-There is no escaping desire— it is a daily occurrence.
+There is no escaping desire—it is a daily occurrence.
 Desire is inherently suffering.
 Even “life-affirming” philosophers agree on this point—such as Kierkegaard in his magnum opus, Either/Or.
-The desire is a pain to motivate one into obtaining the object of that desire.
+Desire is a pain meant to motivate one into obtaining the object of that desire.
 To want what one does not possess causes a longing, which grows more painful the longer that the desire be denied.

-Every day has inherent desire for the needs such as sleep and food.
-This is exacerbated by the suffering of obtaining the base needs.
+Every day has inherent desire for the needs, such as sleep and food.
+This is exacerbated by the suffering inherent to simply obtaining these base needs.
 Further still, this desire becomes a chore that must be attended daily.
 Like Chinese water torture, these desires slowly erode an empty chasm into the soul, where nothing may fill this void.
-It is a ritual offering thrown down in a vain attempt to slow the deepening of this emptiness.
+Fulfilment of these desires is a ritual offering thrown down in a vain attempt to slow the deepening of this emptiness.

 Yet these desires do not encompass all hours of the day.
 When these are attenuated, a new desire to cease boredom arises which leads to other desires.
 Yet these desires, in their fleeting and fickle nature, are often stronger than the necessities.
 As if Life were not cruel enough, these desired are also the hardest to obtain.
 Companionship, understanding, being understood or even quite simply to enjoy oneself.
 A task even more heinously sinister, for it must not simply raise up the spirit as from the ground, but must first overcome the depth to which it has fallen into the chasm.

 Eventually, one continues to backslide ever more into the chasm.
 Engaging the desires quickly begins to lose its effectiveness, and they all become futile efforts to delay the inevitable.
 They can never truly be fulfilled, continuously returning each day as painful as before, with exponentially decreasing satisfaction on every repetition of the cycle.